By Mobeena Hills.

 Meanwhile, in New Zealand, there is a case where a survivor courageously brought a civil claim against the perpetrator and received absolutely nothing.
 Due to our time limitation rules for bringing claims, the survivor was denied compensation and was instead ordered to pay costs to her abuser.
 So she came out of the process worse off than if she had continued to suffer in silence.

 Every case has different facts, but the odds are stacked against historic abuse survivors under the current regime in New Zealand so it’s time for change.
 Many abuse survivors suffer lifelong detrimental effects including mental health problems that make it difficult or impossible to work in some instances.

 The Accident Compensation Corporation does not prohibit survivors to bring claims that relate to mental trauma.
 However, our Limitation Acts generally only provide a six-year time limit for a survivor to bring a claim.
 This is a significant barrier for the many survivors of historic abuse.
 Hopefully, the Royal Commission Inquiry will recommend the lifting of this limitation and that will lead to change in the law so historic cases can be brought by survivors in New Zealand.

 Australia’s Royal Commission into Institutional Responses to Child Sexual Abuse

-To date, 550 survivors have shared their stories with the Royal Commission.
-Historic abuse isn’t just confined to state care and faith-based institutions, however.
-More than 80 claimants have recently reported their historic abuse relating to the Dilworth School.
+To date, 900 survivors have shared their stories with the Royal Commission in NZ.
+However, historic abuse isn’t just confined to state care and faith-based institutions.
+There have been historic abuse claims in foster care, as well as claims of abuse inflicted by medical professionals and in schools.
+It is estimated that there are more than 150 survivors who have recently reported historic abuse relating to the Dilworth School.

 Abolishing the limitation period for survivors of sexual abuse